NoiRC256/URPSimpleGenshinShaders/README.md

 # Genshin Facial Shader Overview
 Modified for Genshin style facial shading.

-Features:
+### Key Features ###
- - Supports Genshin facial shadow gradient map.
+ - Supports Genshin facial shadow gradient texture
- - Custom face shadow colour.
+ - Custom face shadow colour
- - Supports single directional light.
+ - Supports single directional light
+ - Outlines with configurable thickness, color, offset

- Usage (URP):
+ ### Usage (URP) ###
  1. Assign to face material
- 2. Set facial shadow gradient texture.
+ 2. Assign Genshin facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`

- Note: Character skinned mesh root must be head bone.
+### Note ###
+ - It is recommended to set character's head bone as the character's skinned mesh root.
+This is the simplest way to allow face shadow to react to light direction in the same way as the original game.
+- You can get preconfigured outlines, shadow color, emission color settings on material reset.
+ - For smooth shadow edges, set shadow gradient texture's compression quality to high.
+Additionally, avoiding mipmap generation might also have an effect.

+ ### Environment ###

+ This is recently tested on Unity 2021.3.6f1 URP12.1.7, and theoretically works with any modern Unity and URP version.

 ---
 Original UnityURPToonLitShaderExample readme